matosjoaops/TVVS-PROJ/assignment02/report/report.md

 ### Unit tests generated for each category

 The following code was used to test all the partitions.
-Several lists with the same content had to be used for the tests since their contents can't be reset between tests.
+Several lists with the same content had to be used for the tests since their contents could not be reset between tests.
 Each test receives the parameters for the function along with the expected list and uses `assertEquals` to compare the content of the lists.
 All tests passed.

 ```java
 @ParameterizedTest